 Optimize the heliostat field layout and receiver dimensions to minimize expected cost of energy.

-Calculate plant cost.
+Calculate solar field cost.

-Executed multi-threaded simulations to reduce simulation time.
+Execute multi-threaded simulations to reduce simulation time.

+Execute scripts that provide in-depth control of heliostat positioning, aiming, land boundaries, and calculation procedures.

 SolarPILOT has been developed with both computational efficiency and accuracy in mind.
 Systems become more computationally expensive to simulate as the number of heliostats increases, and SolarPILOT has implemented methods to reduce the overall computational burden while generating accurate and precise results.
 These methods have been developed as part of the U.S. Department of Energy (DOE) SunShot Initiative research funding at NREL and are made available as part of this software.